 Drinking a lot of very hot liquids might increase the risk of this cancer, too.

-In this disease, the muscle at the bottom of the esophagus does not relax to release food into the stomach.
-So the lower end of the esophagus expands.
-Food collects there instead of moving into the stomach.
+In this disease, the muscle at the bottom of the esophagus does not relax to let food into the stomach.
+The lower end of the esophagus gets stretched out, and food collects there instead of moving into the stomach.
 Over time, this raises the risk for esophageal cancer.

 This is a rare, inherited disease that causes extra skin to grow on the palms of the hands and soles of the feet.
-People with tylosis also develop small growths (papillomas) in the esophagus and are at a very high risk for esophageal cancer.
-They should be seen by a doctor regularly to watch for this cancer.
-Often this means having upper endoscopies (described in "How is cancer of the esophagus found?").
+People with tylosis also get small growths (papillomas) inside the esophagus and are at a very high risk for esophageal cancer.
+They should be seen regularly by a doctor to watch for this cancer.
+Often this means having upper endoscopies (described in “How is cancer of the esophagus found?”).

 Injury to the esophagus

 Lye is a chemical found in strong cleaners such as drain cleaners.
 Lye can burn and destroy cells.
-Sometimes small children mistakenly drink from a lye-based cleaner bottle.
-The lye causes a severe chemical burn in the esophagus.
-As the injury heals, the scar tissue can cause an area of the esophagus to become very narrow (called a stricture).
-People with these strictures have an increased rate of the squamous cell type of esophageal cancer as adults.
-The cancers occur on average about 40 years after the lye was swallowed.
+Sometimes small children Mistakenly drinking a lye-based cleaner can cause a severe chemical burn in the esophagus.
+As the injury heals, the scar tissue can narrow an area of the esophagus (called a stricture).
+People with strictures have an increased risk of the squamous cell type of esophageal cancer, (which often occurs many decades later).

-Genes from human papilloma virus (HPV) have been found in up to one-third of esophagus cancer tumors from patients living in Asia and South Africa.
-Signs of HPV infection have not been found in esophagus cancers from patients living in the other places, including the US.
+Signs of HPV infection have been found in up to one-third of esophagus cancers from patients in parts of Asia and South Africa.
+But signs of HPV infection have not been found in esophagus cancers from patients in other areas, including the US.